jjocram/ARMS-Simulation-Engine/README.md

 # To deploy
 Docker has to be running on your system
+1. Create the jar with `./gradlew buildFatJar --no-daemon `
-1. `az login`
+2. `az login`
-2. `az acr login --name armscontainers`
+3. `az acr login --name armscontainers`
-3. `docker buildx build --platform linux/amd64 --push -t armscontainers.azurecr.io/arms-simulator:<version> .`
+4. `docker buildx build --platform linux/amd64 --push -t armscontainers.azurecr.io/arms-simulator:<version> .`

+# Enhancements to work on:
+1. **Improve inventories**: right now inventories are counters of objects from the same product familiy.
+This require the needs to have as many as the number of WiPs in the model.
+Changing how the inventories hold this information to a Map<ProductToken, int> can help.
+From the perspective of the [modeler](https://github.com/jjocram/ARMS-Editor) this can be achieved as the concept of product requests works (a list of key-value)